nkfoss/ShinySO_2020/README.md

 ### Slow Rendering
 The second problem is with how the data is stored for the developer roles and the technologies desired to learn.
 It was not the case that each respondent had a column corresponding to each technology, with a true/false value indicating if they wanted to learn about it.
 Instead, there was column for each CATEGORY of technology they desired to learn (languages, databases, etc.) and a semicolon seperated list of the technologies they desired (databases example: MongoDB, PostgresSQL, Couch).

 While parsing this data is not complicated programmatically, doing so can be costly when rendering the graph (especially with 40k responses).
-My solution was to create columns that corresponded to each technology and professional role (remember that respondents could indicate multiple roles) with values of true/false.
+My solution was to create columns that corresponded to each technology and professional role (respondents could indicate multiple roles) with values of true/false.

 ## Preview